top of page

 Description - (HISTORICAL) After a delay at the river bank, Burnside finally prepares his army for the attack against Lee's fortified position on Marye's Heights.
 Lee's outnumbered army stands ready to use his superior defensive position to make this day a costly one for the boys in blue.

 Analysis - The historical Battle of Fredericksburg scenario won't really meet your expectations.
 But if you go into this and play it like any other random battle then you might find it amusing.
-But if you go into it expecting to refight the battle as it was historically (with the Yankees charging up against your fortified heights), chances are you will be disappointed.
+But if you go into it expecting to refight the battle as it was historically in our memories (with the Yankees charging the stone wall), chances are you will be disappointed.

 008F.png